 About the TOPP Study

 The TOPP study "Tracking Opportunities and Problems in Childhood and Adolescence" has collected eight waves of questionnaire data about children and adolescents and their families.
-The study examines the development trajectories to alcohol consumption, well-being, good mental health and psychological disorders among children and adolescents.
+The study examines the development trajectories to well-being, good mental health, psychological distress and alcohol consumption among children and adolescents.
 In addition,mental health, relationships, divorce, exhaustion and sick leave among mothers and fathers are studied.

 International studies indicate that 10-16 per cent of children and adolescents have mental health problems that negatively affect their daily life.
 Approximately half of these (5-8 per cent of all children and adolescents) are assumed to have diagnosable psychological disorders that require treatment.
 More knowledge is needed about the early stages, development trajectories and risk and protective factors of psychological disorders and distress, both to prevent negative development and to promote well-being and good mental health.